TheJacksonLaboratory/imaging-applications-documentation/README.md

 # Documentation for RIT Imaging Applications
-Markdown files of documentation, with images published in /images folder.
+Markdown files of documentation, with images published in this github repo.

 ## Images in markdown
 To avoid extra work to upload images to sharepoint and change markdown links, all images use absolute links to the images stored in this public github.